Nwando Achebe: Writing

-Grants and awards
+Personal life

+She is married to Folu Ogundimu, professor of journalism at Michigan State University and she is the mother of a daughter, Chino.
+Her older brother, Chidi Chike Achebe is a physician-executive.

+Awards recognition

 Nwando Achebe has received grants from the Wenner Gren Foundation, Rockefeller Foundation, Woodrow Wilson, Fulbright-Hays, Ford Foundation, the World Health Organization and the National Endowment for the Humanities.
 She is also the recipient of three book awards.